-- a.
-Four (4) stories or less above the adjacent build-to-line. - b.
-Fifty-four (54) feet or less as measured from grade which shall not include unoccupied roof structures nor parapet walls having a maximum height of thirty (30) inches. - c.
-See Diagram B for illustration.
+Maximum height of four stories or 54 feet, whichever is lower, above the adjacent build-to line.
+The height determination will not include unoccupiable roof structures nor parapet walls having a maximum height of thirty (30) inches.

+4. Zone 4.